Economic Impact Report (Statewide)

 $66 billion

-• Hospitals also give back to the community by serving as the primary source of medical services for the state's 657,000 uninsured, thus serving as the healthcare safety net for the most needy.
+- Hospitals also give back to the community by serving as the primary source of medical services for the state's

-• In 2021, uninsured patients presented at New Jersey Hospitals on 1.3 million occasions.
+2021, uninsured patients presented at

-• New Jersey's general hospitals are predominantly not-for-profit entities — any excess revenue over expenses is returned to the community in the form of new medical technology, expanded hospital services, maintenance and expansion of physical infrastructure and the enhanced ability to hire and maintain skilled workforce.
+- New Jersey's general hospitals are predominantly not-for-profit entities — any excess revenue over expenses is returned to the community in the form of new medical technology, expanded hospital services, maintenance and expansion of physical infrastructure and the enhanced ability to hire and maintain skilled workforce.

-New Jersey Hospitals pay over $200 million annually in taxes including:
+New Jersey Hospitals pay

-• 0.53 Percent Assessment: $166.7 million
+- 0.53 Percent Assessment:

-• Adjusted Admissions Assessment: $17.4 million
+- Adjusted Admissions Assessment:

-• Newborn Screening Fees: $16 million
+- Newborn Screening Fees:

-• Other assessments such as New Jersey Poison Information & Education System (NJPIES) and Maternal and Child Health Consortium Assessment
+- Other assessments such as New Jersey Poison Information & Education System (NJPIES) and Maternal and Child Health Consortium Assessment

-• In addition, hospitals support their local municipalities through voluntary, negotiated payments and in-kind contributions.
+- In addition, hospitals support their local municipalities through voluntary, negotiated payments and in-kind contributions.

 1 The goods and services hospitals purchase from other businesses create additional economic value for the community, as estimated through the use of “multipliers” by which spending in one sector affects other sectors.
 For employment, these ripple effects mean that each hospital job results in a total of 2.3 jobs in the overall economy as hospital employees use their wages to purchase goods and services, which in turn creates income and jobs for other businesses.
 Similarly, each dollar spent by a hospital results in a total of $2.24 in overall economic output.
 New Jersey hospitals thus support approximately 355,000 total jobs and over $66 billion in economic activity statewide.